 Brian: I can only speak from my perspective, which is biased because at different times I have been less involved or more involved in different parts of the hardcore scene.
 I think when I first got into punk twenty years ago, it was much less political, but also less about fashion–it was more a subculture of real outsiders.
 Ten years ago, punk seemed to be more politically oriented than it is now–there were more bands that took a stand openly, whether that was for animal rights or anarchist revolution, and I think more of them were more popular, too (like Refused).
 But today, I’m not as involved in things as I was ten years ago, so there are probably things I’m missing.
 I don’t think punk can change the world by itself, but it still is one of the places that people discover radical ideas and possibilities for their lives, so as long as we don’t stop at making music I think it can be powerful to play in a political d.i.y. band.
 And music is not the main thing themembers of this band focus on–we all have other projects, like living in collectives, organizing direct action, sending books to prisoners, maintaining local anarchist community projects, and writing and distributing literature.

 Brian, in the column you wrote for the last ever issue of HeartattaCk you said “Now is the time for punk bands to play in front of enormous banners proclaiming their stances, as Nausea used to; now is the time to bring radical speakers and movies and literature tables to shows, and to hold big potluck dinners before or after, at which entire communities of punk rockers can get to know one another and lay plans for the future…”.
 Do we really want another Crass?
-How do your shows usually look like, are you talking a lot on stage and making bounds to the people at the shows?
+How do your shows usually look like, do you talk a lot on stage and make bounds to the people at the shows?

 Brian: We are explicit about our politics when we play shows—we play benefit shows, we explain what our songs are about and what we believe in, sometimes we perform with other speakers, or with banners, or during events like the anarchist bookfairs in New York City and San Francisco.
 In our home town, there aren’t many punks, so the people who come to see us are mostly people from our radical community here.
 But we aren’t as influential or original as Crass was!
 I think that if Crass appeared today, or a band like Crass, they would probably be a noise band, because that is the newest and most unpredictable kind of music right now.
 They would figure out how to make noise music that was accessible to a lot of people and politically explicit at the same time.

-Brian: Our band is not a representative of CrimethInc.- CrimethInc. is a larger project, involving a lot of other people, and we can’t claim credit for mostCrimethInc. projects.
+Brian: Our band is not a representative of CrimethInc.—CrimethInc. is a larger project, involving a lot of other people, and we can’t claim credit for mostCrimethInc. projects.
 I will say, though, that I think many people who don’t pay close attention have an incorrect idea of what current CrimethInc. projects in the US are like.
 They don’t only focus on “lifestyle” choices, but also a lot on strategic issues in anarchist organizing too.
 I think it is too easy for certain conservative anarchists to pick one book, maybe from ten years ago, and use that to dismiss things they don’t know anything about.
 Anyway, to answer your question, I do think anarchism means different things to different people, and that different approaches work in different situations.

 What’s the best lifestyle for humans to live in harmony on this planet and to share it with others?
 Do you think veganism is a conscious and relevant step in the right direction for every citizen in this society?
 Also freeganism as a boycott – don’t you think the boycotts only work if they are organized and done by the masses of people or by the workers, and not by the consumers?